avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Islam et al 2021: https://pubmed.ncbi.nlm.nih.gov/34132593/

-*Vibrio cholerae* is a very diverse species with many different lineages.
-A small subset of the lineages have been named, and are shown in Figure 6.
-There is only one lineage of *V. cholerae* which causes epidemic cholera at present, which is known as the **'7PET'** lineage (Figure 6).
 What do we mean when we say 7PET causes **'epidemic cholera'**?
 The word 'epidemic' is defined by the CDC (Centers for Disease Control and Prevention) as an unexpected increase in the number of disease cases in a specific geographical area;
 they say that an outbreak is defined in the same way but for a more limited geographic area (see the `CDC website`_).